-The growth in server virtualization has helped data center networks evolve from discrete, siloed infrastructures to more 16 times the network capacity, and over 20 times the compute capacity by 2015.
-A new infrastructure must emerge to power this growth and enable the most efficient use of resources; this is cloud computing.
+Over 2.5 billion users will connect to the Internet in the next five years2 with over 10 billion devices.3 This usage will require eight times the amount of storage capacity, 16 times the network capacity, and over 20 times the compute capacity by 2015.4 A new infrastructure must emerge to power this growth and enable the most efficient use of resources; this infrastructure is cloud computing.
 The cloud is an evolution of computing that delivers services over the Internet to consumers and enterprises.
-Services scale-as needed and only when needed without user intervention.
-A highly scalable and efficient cloud architecture is needed to provide both the technical attributes and the extreme resource utilization and efficiency cloud computing promises.
+Services scale-as needed and only when needed-without user intervention.
+Highly scalable and efficient cloud architecture is needed to provide both the technical attributes and the extreme resource utilization and efficiency cloud computing promises.

 With its reduced hardware requirements, fewer points of management, and broad ecosystem support, 10GbE delivers the flexible, simplified network infrastructure needed to support cloud computing.
-These key characteristics make 10GbE the ideal fabric for cloud infrastructures:
+These characteristics make 10GbE the ideal fabric for cloud infrastructures: